eafit-apolo/apolo-users/docs/source/software/programminglanguages/matlab/matlab-r2018a/integration.rst

       >> j.fetchOutputs{:};
       >> j.delete;

-Matlab directly on APOLO
+MATLAB directly on APOLO
 ------------------------

-Next steps describes how to use Matlab and its toolboxes without MDCS (workers) toolbox, but this way has next pros and cons.
+Next steps describes how to use MATLAB and its toolboxes without MDCS (workers) toolbox, but this way has next pros and cons.

 - **Pros**